verivital/slsf_randgen/slsf/Readme.md

 ### Simulation Errors

+- MATLAB:MException:MultipleErrors - Data Type Mismatch: Only 'single' or 'double' signals are accepted by block type DiscreteZeroPole.
+The signals at the ports of 'sampleModel2/bl7' are of data type 'SlDemoSign'.

  - Simulink:Engine:InvCompDiscSampleTime: 'The sample time after propagation is [0, 0].
 Enter a discrete sample time in 'sampleModel1/bl12'.